PrincetonUniversity/job_defense_shield/docs/alert/gpu_model_too_powerful.md

 # GPU Model Too Powerful

-This alert identifies jobs that could have ran on less powerful GPUs.
+This alert identifies jobs that ran on GPUs that were more powerful than necessary.
-For example, it can find jobs that ran on NVIDIA H100 GPUs but could have used the less powerful L40S GPUs or [MIG](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/).
+For example, it can find jobs that ran on an NVIDIA H100 GPU but could have used the less powerful L40S GPU or [MIG](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/).
 The GPU utilization, CPU/GPU memory usage, and number of allocated CPU-cores are taken into account when identifying jobs.

 !!! info
-    Currently only jobs that allocated 1 GPU are considered.
+    Currently only jobs that allocate 1 GPU are considered.

 ## Configuration File